monadicsystems/monadicsystems.github.io/post2.md

 Yes, there's more!
 We can make patterns even more powerful in Haskell using the `-XViewPatterns` language extenstion.
 When this language extension is turned on, we can pattern match on the *projection of a value* and not just the value itself.
-Let me clarify what I mean with a yet another contrieved scenario.

-The IRS now uses Haskell and through a strange series of events we find ourselves working for them to help find people who haven't been paying taxes.
-The IRS has stored information of everyone it knows about in a `Map` from the `containers` package, where the keys are social security numbers and the values are records of personal information:

 ```haskell
 data Person = Person